Catherine Arnold

 In vivid, lyrical language, Arnold explores what it means to leave behind a set of inherited rules that distrust the physical world and shut down the power of wonder and spontaneity.
 She considers the price of freedom, what it means to feel like an exile, and the nature of maternal love; many of the poems are addressed to her daughter.

-Over and over, these powerful and distinctive poems manage to combine a dreamy discontinuity with a fearless focus on experiences and sensations that are often traumatic.
+“Catherine Arnold's hiatuses, her stops and starts, allow space for disparate sensations to connect or to float free, sometimes both at once.
+Over and over, these powerful and distinctive poems manage to combine a dreamy discontinuity with a fearless focus on experiences and sensations that are often traumatic.”

 - Rachel Hadas